 How Assessed Values Are Determined

-Assessed property values are calculated by multiplying the actual value by 7.96% for residential property and by 29% for non-residential property.
+Assessed property values are calculated by multiplying the actual value by 7.2% (signed into law June 5, 2017, changing from 7.96%) for residential property and by 29% for non-residential property.
 Each odd numbered year the residential assessment percentage is subject to change by the Colorado Legislature, as prescribed by the Gallagher amendment.
 The change in percentage maintains the present balance of the tax burden between residential and all other taxpayers.

 Local Government Budget Process